rudolf81/ibm-fan-con-py/README.md

 ## Warning ⚠️
 This software comes with no warranty, and you use it at your own risk.

-Although many modern systems have have thermal-throttling and thermal-shutdown protections - if you mess around with your fan speed - things might get too hot or even get damaged...
+Although many modern systems have thermal-throttling and thermal-shutdown protections - if you mess around with your fan speed - things might get too hot or even get damaged...

 ## Config